 Of course, you can only eat so many sandwiches at a time.
 So if you ever considered buying lunch meat in bulk, the question “does deli meat go bad?” probably popped in your head immediately.

-Or maybe you have opened a prepackaged salami or ham cold cuts and wonder how long will the leftovers last in your fridge?
+Or maybe you have opened a prepackaged salami or ham cold cuts and wondered how long will the leftovers last in your fridge?
 Or if freezing those makes sense.

 In either case, it’s time to learn a thing or two about all the meats that are sliced at the deli counter or prepackaged.
-In this article, we go talk about storage, shelf life, and going bad of such form of meat.
+In this article, we talk about storage, shelf life, and going bad of lunch meat.

 How To Store Deli Meat

 While there are quite a lot of types of deli meat, much of their characteristics are quite similar.
 And the way you store such meats is pretty much the same for all of them.

 As you already know, cold cuts are always sold refrigerated and that’s how you should store them.
 No matter if it’s ham, bacon, pepperoni, or pretty much any other deli meat, the fridge is where you should keep it.